eProsima/Fast-DDS-docs/docs/advanced.rst

     PParam.rtps.builtin.setStaticEndpointXMLFilename("ParticipantSubscriber.xml");

 A basic xml configuration file(in this case, for a publisher) would contain information like the name of the remote participant, the topic name and data type of the reader, and its entity and user defined ID.
-All these parameters have to exactly match the parameters that the user has defined previously in his application code (as ParticipantAttributes).
+All these parameters have to exactly match the parameters that the user has defined previously in his application (ParticipantAttributes).
 Missing elements will acquire default values.
 For example:

 .. code-block:: xml